toralf/torutils/README.md

 ### Rule set

-Objectives:
+#### Objectives

 Neither touch established nor outbound connections.
 Filter only ips, no network blocking.

-Details:
+#### Details

 Generic rules for local network, ICMP, ssh and user services (if defined) are applied.
-Then these 5 rules are applied (in this order) for an TCP connection attempt to the local ORPort:
+Then these rules are applied (in this order) for a connection attempt to the local ORPort:

 1. trust Tor authorities and snowflake
-1. block it for 1 day if the rate is > 6/min
+1. block ip for 1 day if the rate is > 6/min
-1. defer new connection attempts by a rate limit of 0.5/minute
+1. allow if the ip is known to host 2 relays and the current connection count from there is below 2
-1. allow not more than 2 connections
+1. rate limit new connection attempts by 0.5/minute
-1. accept it
+1. allow not more than 2 connections²

-This usually allows an ip to connect to the ORPort with its 1st SYN packet.
+1. accept the connection attempt

-If the rate exceeds a given limit (rule 2) then any further connection attempt is blocked for a given time.
+² The connection limit sounds rigid.
-Otherwise subsquently (rule 3) few more connections are allowed up to a given maximum (rule 4).
+But how likely is it that more than 2 Tor clients behind the same ip address do connect to the same guard at the same time?

-The limit _N_ of rule 4 is always a trade off of the likelihood of blocking _x-N_ Tor clients (_x_ > _N_) behind the same router connecting to the same Guard at the same time and the _N_ possible TLS connections for a DDoS attacker.
+Does that rule for the sizing of a DDoS solution?

 ### Installation

 The instructions belongs to the IPv4 variant.
-They can be applied in a similar way for the IPv6 script.
+They can be applied in a similar way for the IPv6 variant of the script.

-If the parsing of the Tor config (line [158](ipv4-rules.sh#L158)) doesn't work for you then:
+If the parsing of the Tor config (line [187](ipv4-rules.sh#L187)) doesn't work for you then:

-1. define the relay(s) space separated at the command line after the keyword `start`, eg.:
+1. define the local running relay(s) space separated at the command line after the keyword `start`, eg.:

     ```bash
     sudo ./ipv4-rules.sh start 1.2.3.4:443 5.6.7.8:9001